| |

 The Scholars strongly condemned this practice, although they used the

 term 'Makrouh'.
-Among the evidences cited is that it was not reported
+Among the evidences cited is that it was not

 practiced by the Prophet (Peace and blessing of be upon him) nor his